kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_packing_lists.md

 ## Creating a Packing List
 To create a new packing list:

-1. Click the '+' button in the bottom right corner.
+1. Click the '+' button in the bottom-right corner.
 2. Enter a name for the packing list.

 ## Copying a Packing List